 “Nothing at all.
 Forty years of silence from our esteemed master.
 How wise, to not waste a single word!”
 The monks carried the vital, wordless message down the winding road.

 The tour continued up the mountain until the pines grew scarce.
 The few birds who survived to walk beyond the treeline did not hide, but marched with proud, arthritic plod.
-The birds nervously eyed woven nests left trail-side, holding one porcelain egg for each bird succumbing to age at that elevation.
+The birds nervously eyed woven nests left trail-side, holding one porcelain egg for each bird succumbing to old-age at that elevation.
 Jay wondered if any bird had surpassed the cloudy cap.
 Were they allowed to?

 When the tour finally stopped at the inn, Michael pointed to the second island far below.
 “Look at the clearing where Virgil Green’s congregation sits and walks.
-When the students acclimate to the sacred truth, they swim to this island and walk with the birds to the white-walled monastery above.
+When the students acclimatize to the sacred truth, they swim to this island and walk with the birds to the white-walled monastery above.
 I hope the sunset inspires within you the tranquility of understanding the Biggest Bird’s cosmic plan.”

-Suzy and Craig cuddled and wrote in their Atlas by the dying sunlight.
+Suzy and Craig cuddled on the nearby bridge and wrote in their Atlas by the dying sunlight.
 Eva pointed to distant birds and Lilly practiced naming their colors until it was too dark to distinguish them; then Lilly played with fireflies.
 Leo and Jay both took photos, Jay with his camera and Leo with his phone.
 Michael watched Leo’s phone over his shoulder.
 “Henry, I hope there are no birds in your photos.”

 “Better check Jay, too,” Leo grunted, “he’s taking more than me.”